 Features and Functionality

 IFT developed a software platform compliant with the FIPS 140-2 stringent encryption and security criterion, to alert designated law enforcement (in real time) upon recognition of a perceived life-threatening event.
-Upon recognition of a threat, the pre-identified end-user(s) initiates the notification process from any credentialed hardware and mobile devices.
+Upon recognition of a threat, the pre-identified end-user(s) initiates the notification process from any credentialed hardware and mobile device.
 The software platform contains many built-in technological redundancies to ensure accurate and up-to-date location information, supplementary to GPS and modes of connectivity.

 In as few as four (4) seconds, law enforcement is immediately notified via with both audible and visual notification of the alert.
 Details such as the classification or type of threat (Active Shooter, Intruder, Medical Emergency or General), building address, name of the building, room number name of the initiating party are provided upon receipt of the alert.
 IN FORCE911 adheres to the strict standards of CJIS-5 compliancy regulations, allowing the application to run natively in law enforcement environments, including dispatch centers.